-The following are Wishlist Items.
+\The following are Wishlist Items.
 If you'd like to donate any of these items, Meet the Teacher Night or during the first week of school would be an ideal time to donate.
 We can never have enough of these!
-Thank you so much in advance!
+Thank you so much in advance!\

-- Highlighters (any color, any size, any brand)
+- Yellow Highlighters

 - Clorox Disinfecting Wipes

 - Boxes of Kleenex

-Fourth Grade Classroom Wish List items will be distributed throughout the school year as needed!
+Fourth Grade \Classroom Wish List items will be distributed throughout the school year as needed!